vikyw89/fingu-frontend/README.md

 - [x] Add Changelog
 - [x] Add back to top links
-- [ ] Add Additional Templates w/ Examples
+- [ ] Add integration with financial data providers for gathering data
-- [ ] Add "components" document to easily copy & paste sections of the readme
+- [ ] Add more interactivity with the ai through voices, various file format upload and download
-- [ ] Multi-language Support
-    - [ ] Chinese
+- [ ] Add personality selections to the AI
-    - [ ] Spanish
+- [ ] Add multi platform integration, messenger, whatsapp, iMessage, etc

 See the [open issues](https://github.com/vikyw89/fingu-frontend/issues) for a full list of proposed features (and known issues).